Río Piedras, Puerto Rico: Paseo de Diego

+On November 5, 1983, located on the Paseo de Diego, a 90,000 square foot shopping center Plaza de Diego Mall, would inaugurate with three levels.
+The first two levels would count with 13 stores, and the third would count with 13 food establishments.
+It would be developed by Plaza de Diego Shopping Center, Inc., and designed by Huyke, Colón y Asociados.

 Symbols

 Flag

 The flag of Río Piedras consists of a yellow cloth with a wavy blue stripe.
 The stripe has small white stones crossing it, and symbolizes the river that gave its name to the former town.
 The yellow background represents the sun, progress, and the future.

 Geography and climate

 The region is mostly flat due to its location in the Northern Coastal Plains of the island.
 The highest regions are located at the south, mainly in the Caimito and Cupey barrios.
 The Río Piedras (or Piedras River) which gives name to the area crosses the region.

 Cityscape

 Barrios

 By 1948, Río Piedras had the following 12 urban barrios: